About Us

 Ecotourism:

-Coexistence with jaguars begins with a choice: the choice to coexist.
+Coexisting with jaguars starts with a choice: to coexist.

 Who makes IMPACTO happen

-Our team is made up of specialists passionate about conservation, science, and community engagement.
-These are professionals who bring together diverse knowledge, from academia to fieldwork, to turn environmental challenges into real solutions.
+Our team is made up of experts passionate about conservation, science, and connecting with communities.
+These professionals combine diverse expertise, from the academy to the field, to transform environmental challenges into real solutions.
+Each one carries in their heart a commitment to wildlife and to the people who share space with it.

 Paul Raad